![]() |

 materials and organized them.
 How good

-a job he did depended on a combination of himself the object.
+a job he did depended on a combination of himself and the object.
 Mr. Siegel pointed out that this is every

 person's problem.
 How he, as self, is